What are Unapproved share options?

 Read more in our post: How to size an employee option pool

-Hit the chat button (lower right of this screen) and one of our experts will be in touch with answers.
+Hit the chat button (lower right of this screen) and a member of our experienced team will be in touch with answers.

 There are two types of share option schemes that are the most useful for UK startups: